sfcheung/semfindr/README.md

 # semfindr

-A find(e)r of outliers and influential cases in SEM
+A find(e)r of outliers and influential cases in SEM.